I don’t like self promotion so I’ll make this short, but I thought it would be a good idea to be transparent and share a

 Yeah, okay but why did YOU make this guide?

 To keep things simple, I love comics.
 I love reading people’s stories and I love finding ways to express myself through my own stories.
 What truly excites me about comics though is that for all the years they’ve been around, it’s still a generally unexplored medium.
 We’ve barely cracked the surface of what can be achieved with comics and I think it’s amazing to see how people discover new, awesome ways to express themselves through them.

 At the same time, making comics is hard.
 There’s a lot that goes into them, and tons of things to know if you want to do them well.

 That’s why I made this guide.
 I love stories, but they’re nothing without the creators behind them.
 If I don’t support my fellow creators there won’t BE a comics industry.
-I truly believe that if our society is to survive, we can’t afford to be in constant competition.
-We NEED to work together.
-By putting up guides like this one for free, I hope to not only help you learn and grow but to also inspire you to share your knowledge with the world (and me) to help others grow as well.
+Art is inherently collaborative.
+It builds upon previous knowledge to create something new, and I find that collaboration beautiful.
+By putting up guides like this one for free, I hope to not only help you learn and grow, but to also inspire you to share your knowledge with the world (and me) to help others grow as well.

 The business of comics is not a zero sum game.
 Get rid of those capitalist beliefs!
 Out here, your gain is my gain, so why not help each other out?
 We’re all on the same team after all :)

 Alright, let’s get right into it.
 I hope you have fun!